animatedmax/spring-data-geode/src/main/markdown/index.md

 Note
 </div></td>
 <td class="content">Currently, Continuous Query is only supported in
-Apache Geode’s client/server topology.
+Apache Geode's client/server topology.
 Additionally, the client Pool used is required to have the subscription enabled.
 Please refer to the Apache Geode <a href="https://geode.apache.org/docs/guide/19/developing/continuous_querying/implementing_continuous_querying.html">documentation</a>